Are Women Allowed to Have Height Preferences?

 If we phrase the question as such, most people would answer “Yes”, without having to give it too much thought.
 Or at least, that’s what I would hope.
 Having a preference for certain physical attributes is everyone’s right, and it’s also completely normal.

 So, why am I asking this question?
 I am asking because while this may not be a controversial question in general, women preferring taller men has been a sort of hot button issue among (male) Tinder/Bumble/Hinge users, for example on the r/Tinder subreddit.
-One must merely post a screenshot of a Tinder conversation wherein the woman asks the guy how tall he is to simultaneously collect a lot of fake internet points (karma), and set off the same avalanche of furious outcries as every other post to the same effect.
+One must merely post a screenshot of a Tinder conversation wherein the woman asks the guy how tall he is to simultaneously collect a lot of fake internet points (karma), and set off the same avalanche of furious outcries as every other post on this topic.

 For extra points, and to spark extra fervor in the ensuing solidarity circle jerk, one should reply “So, how much do you weigh?“, thus giving her a taste of her own medicine.
 And it must be bitter indeed.
 Bitter and salty.
 Or maybe that’s just (some of) the r/Tinder guys, while the woman in question deletes this match and responds to one of her other dozen new messages instead.